ashishsingh-06/Tap-Search/README.md

 4. to run -> type 'node server.js'

 # Functionality
-This project takes in multiple paragraphs and when searched for a word, returns the paragraphs in which word is present.
+This project takes in multiple paragraphs and when searched for a word, returns the paragraphs in which the word is present.
 It uses inverted index mapping to map paragraphs.

 # Scope